sta/websocket-sharp/README.md

 }
 ```

-And if you would like to validate the Origin header, cookies, or both, you should set each validation for it with your `WebSocketBehavior`, for example, by using the `WebSocketServer.AddWebSocketService<TBehavior> (string, Action<TBehavior>)` method with initializing, such as the following.
+And if you would like to validate the Origin header, you should set a validation for it with your `WebSocketBehavior`, for example, by using the `WebSocketServer.AddWebSocketService<TBehavior> (string, Action<TBehavior>)` method with initializing, such as the following.

 ```csharp
 wssv.AddWebSocketService<Chat> (